JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 previously, he will continue; as such the argument will go on according with the man's own dissatisfaction with the universe.

-I believe this arguing to be a sort of mathematics that we are always trying to better.
+I believe this arguing to be a sort of mathematics <!-- ({% post_url 2017-05-23-mystical-mathematical-argument %}) --> that we are always trying to better.
 It is something that should have been perfect as the viewport in front of us, that when found to be imperfect lead us to try to correct it.
 That is because this sort of mathematics should have been correct and verifiable (such